edgenative/junos-irrupdater/README.md

 This collection has everything you need in one place.
 You need to configure a couple of things here.
 We're expecting you to install this into ```/usr/share/junos-irrupdater/``` on your host;

 - ```config/routers.conf``` specify here the username and password required to interact with your router.
+- ```config/email.conf``` specify here the details of your email server, recipient and sender.
+You can also choose to enable emails upon update, and/or upon error.
 - ```config/peers.conf``` specify here, as comma separated lines the ASN and AS-SET of your peers.
 You'll need todo this everytime you add a new peer that you need filters for.
 - ```config/sessions.conf``` this file contains the combination of the ASN and the router hostname/ip it's on.
 You'll need to update this everytime you setup a new peer on an IX/PNI/New Router.